 I brainstormed different interactions that would affect the relationship between people and the material they were listening to, and help them get more out of it.

-I was excited at the initial possibilities and admittedly, I spent a lot of time thinking about lofty ideas of questionable value.
-I eagerly solidified these earlier ideas with mockups, but with each mockup, I was moving away from a high level concept.
+I was excited at the initial possibilities.
+I eagerly solidified my earlier ideas with mockups, but with each mockup, I was moving away from a high level concept.

 I took a step back and focused on creating a flow for engagement during listening, the most important interaction of the app.

-Testing with users led to several interaction changes.
+User testing led to several interaction changes.
 For example, users found the bookmarks disconnected from the audio player.
-I tried some versions before arriving at the successful paged version.
+I tried some versions before arriving at the successful paged version, as shown below:

 Why this works: if I want users to be able to revisit during listening, they should be able to see the status of the main audio player at all times.